sodiumjoe/patchwork/README.md

 ## Uh... how does it work?

 You only really need three pieces: a content repo, Thread, and Quilt.
-Once you have it set up, Thread reads the content repo, parses the markdown files, and updates a database, an IndexTank API-compatible search index, and uploads specified assets to an Amazon S3 bucket.
-Quilt then serves the content.
+Once you have it set up, Thread does the following:

+* Reads from the content repo.
+* Parses the markdown files into HTML.
+* Updates a database.
+* Updates an IndexTank API-compatible search index.
+* Uploads specified assets to an Amazon S3 bucket.

+Quilt then serves the content from the database.

-You can also set up a post-receive webhook on the content repo, so whenever you push new content to that repo, the resulting site served by Quilt automatically gets updated.
+You can also set up a [post-receive webhook](https://help.github.com/articles/post-receive-hooks) on the content repo, so whenever you push new content to that repo, the resulting site served by Quilt automatically gets updated.

 ## Why?
 Why?
 Whyyyyyy???